FlashyReese/nuit/README.md

 ### OptiFine skybox format

 It is **out of the scope** of this mod to support the OptiFine format by itself.
-[FSB-Interop](https://modrinth.com/mod/fabricskyboxes-interop) is designed as an add-on to Nuit to achieve compatibility with the OptiFine format.
+[Nuit Interop](https://modrinth.com/mod/nuit-interop) is designed as an add-on to Nuit to achieve compatibility with the OptiFine format.

 ## Suggestions / Support